maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

     /* MISCELLANEOUS
     ============================================================================ */
-    @import "desktop/misc";
+    @import "misc";
     @import "sprites";

-"Miscellaneous" is a catchall for miscellaneous partials and styles that should appear earlier on in the stylesheet. "desktop/misc" has an assortment of general helper styles; "sprites" obviously is for sprites, whether using Compass' built in sprite engine, or building them on my own.
+"Miscellaneous" is a catchall for miscellaneous partials and styles that should appear earlier on in the stylesheet. "misc" has an assortment of general helper styles; "sprites" obviously is for sprites, whether using Compass' built in sprite engine, or building them on my own.

     /* NAVIGATION
     ============================================================================ */